human23/2D-platformer-Raylib-template/README.md

 # 2D-platformer-Raylib-template
-Raylib basic 2D platformer with physics such as gravity and basic ground collision, smooth acceleration and deccelaration.
+Raylib basic 2D platformer with physics such as gravity and basic ground collision, smooth acceleration and deceleration.

 ![image](image.png)